angelle-sw/sbp/README.md

 ## Core Concepts

+### Event creation

+New betting events will initially be created by the founding team by calling a `createEvent` method on the smart contract.
+In the future, this event data could be requested from a Chainlink oracle.

 ### Betting

 Any Ethereum wallet can place bets on an event by calling the `placeBet` method on the smart contract and sending a bet option and wager amount in the form of ETH tokens.